oracle/truffleruby/doc/user/standalone-distribution.md

 ## Dependencies

-The dependencies of TruffleRuby need to be installed for TruffleRuby to run correctly.
-Please see the [list of dependencies](../../README.md#dependencies) required for running TruffleRuby.
+[TruffleRuby's dependencies](../../README.md#dependencies) need to be installed for TruffleRuby to run correctly.